nayata/harrow/Documentation/Running.md

 # Runtime

-To execute a story in Harrow:
+To run a story in Harrow:

 1. Load and parse the story file into a `harrow.Story` object using `harrow.Library`.

 2. Create a `harrow.Runtime` instance and pass the `Story` to it.

+3. Assign your own functions—such as `onText`, `onDialogue`, and others—to the `harrow.Runtime` to define how the runtime interacts with your UI or systems.

-3. Start the story flow by calling the `novel.nextPage()` function.
+4. Start the story flow by calling the `novel.nextPage()` function.

 ### Example (using Heaps):